 By far the most popular destination for photo shoots in Paris.
 The large platform of Trocadero offers a stunning view of the Eiffel Tower.
 Looking east, it’s the perfect spot of sunrise shoots.
 Sunrise is also the best time to beat the crowds as Trocadero fills up very quickly (especially in the winter when the sun rises later).

-Located on a hill over looking Paris.
-Montmarte is the old artist area which harbors an old village type feel with its architecture and ccobblestone pathways.
-It’s also home to the stunning Sacre Coeur Cathedral, and an impressive view over looking the whole city.
-Photo-shoots here can be a little more edgy and bohemian with plenty of cute cafés, colourful buildings and breathtaking vantage points.
+Located on a hill overlooking Paris.
+Montmarte is the old artist area which harbours an old village type feel with its architecture and cobblestone pathways.
+It’s also home to the stunning Sacre Coeur Cathedral, and an impressive view overlooking the whole city.
+Photo-shoots here can be a little edgier and bohemian with plenty of cute cafés, colourful buildings and breathtaking vantage points.
 Note, It’s best not to wear high heels if you plan on shooting here!

 For that classic chic Parisian image, most cafés have no problem with you using their terrace to snap a few images of you enjoying a chocolat chaud and a croissant.
 These images end up looking very fun, relaxed and very French!

 Think street art, colourful buildings, a bustling atmosphere and the cute canal from the film Amelie and you have a few of the best things about the 10th arrondissement of Paris.
 A great place for cool and edgy shoots, and to show a little bit of the “real Paris”, the tenth has a great number of photo-shoot locations just waiting to be discovered.

 Haussmann buildings, white linen beds, and balconies.
 Parisian hotel rooms can be some of the most romantic and photogenic places in the city.
 Whether your after intimate boudoir style shots or more casual couple photos, sometimes you don’t even need to leave your hotel room to get the most beautiful images.